Pd2VoidTeam/VoidUI/README.md

 - English language localization tweaks made by VxWolf

 ## Installing
--Download and install BLT from <PUT A LINK HERE!>
+- Download and install BLT from <PUT A LINK HERE!>
--Download VoidUI.
+- Download VoidUI.
 Drop the 'VoidUI-master' folder in the archive into your 'mods' folder.
--If the game is running, restart it.
+- If the game is running, restart it.